-Do the Effects of Social Nudges Persist?
+Do the Effects of Nudges Persist?
 Theory and Evidence from 38 Natural Field Experiments

 Date Written: March 2017

-This study examines the mechanisms underlying long-run reductions in energy consumption caused by a widely studied social nudge.
-Our investigation considers two channels: physical capital in the home and habit formation in the household.
-Using data from 38 natural field experiments, we isolate the role of physical capital by comparing treatment and control homes after the original household moves, which ends treatment.
-We find 35 to 55 percent of the reductions persist once treatment ends and show this is consonant with the physical capital channel.
-Methodologically, our findings have important implications for the design and assessment of behavioral interventions.
+We formalize a research design to uncover the mechanisms underlying long-term reductions in energy consumption caused by a widely implemented nudge.
+We consider two channels: technology adoption and habit formation.
+Using data from 38 natural field experiments, we isolate the role of technology adoption by comparing treatment and control homes after the initial resident moves, which discontinues the treatment for a home.
+We find that the majority of energy reductions persist in the home after treatment ends and show this persistence is consonant with a technology adoption channel.
+The role of technology in creating persistent behavior change has important implications for designing behavioral interventions and evaluating their long-term social impacts.

 Suggested Citation: Suggested Citation